Campo Band of Mission Indians Environmental Protection Agency, California

 The TGG is always looking for new members.
 Click HERE for more information.

 The EN is a partnership among States, Territories, Tribes, and the U.S. EPA that is improving and expanding the exchange of environmental information.
-The TGG provides input to the EN on matters pertaining to tribal participation in the Exchange Network.
+The TENT provides input to the EN on matters pertaining to tribal participation in the Exchange Network.

-The Exchange Network Tribal Governance Group (TGG) is comprised of tribal professionals working on various aspects of the EN whose primary purpose is to ensure representation of tribal perspectives and issues in the overall Exchange Network governance structure, and to foster and enhance tribal participation in the Network.
+The Tribal Governance Group (TGG) is comprised of tribal professionals working on various aspects of the EN whose primary purpose is to ensure representation of tribal perspectives and issues in the overall Exchange Network governance structure, and to foster and enhance tribal participation in the Network.
 Current TGG members have over 40 years cumulative experience on Exchange Network topics and many of them have been directly involved in implementing EN projects for tribes.
 If you are interested in more information on the activities and experiences of the TGG members, please contact us at TGG@tribalexchangenetwork.org.

 Air Quality Program Manager